ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

 1. Define which attributes your IdP can manage into your Attribute Resolver file.
 Here you can find a sample **attribute-resolver-sample.xml** as example:
     * Download the sample attribute resolver provided by IDEM GARR AAI Federation Operators (OpenLDAP / Active Directory compliant):
       * `wget https://registry.idem.garr.it/idem-conf/shibboleth/IDP4/attribute-resolver-v4-idem-sample.xml -O /opt/shibboleth-idp/conf/attribute-resolver.xml`

+        If you decide to use the Solutions plain LDAP/AD, remove or comment the following directives from your Attribute Resolver file:

+        ```xml
+        Line 1:  useStartTLS="%{idp.attribute.resolver.LDAP.useStartTLS:true}"
+        Line 2:  trustFile="%{idp.attribute.resolver.LDAP.trustCertificates}"
+        ```

     * Configure the right owner:
       * `chown jetty /opt/shibboleth-idp/conf/attribute-resolver.xml`